theforeman/foreman_maintain/README.md

 * `maintenance-mode is-enabled` returns `0 or 1` output depending upon the maintenance-mode status.
 Here, 0=ON & 1=OFF.

-If User would like to check whether maintenance-mode is ON/OFF on system in their external script then they can use subcommand `foreman-maintain maintenance-mode is-enabled`.
+If users would like to check whether maintenance-mode is ON/OFF on system in their external script then they can use subcommand `foreman-maintain maintenance-mode is-enabled`.

 ## How to contribute?